kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/guides/ci-integration/2-gitlab-ci.md

 ## How to

-We put the application source code and infrature deployment code in different repos, which can be maintained by different roles to achieve the separation of concerns.
+We put the application source code and infrastructure deployment code in different repos, which can be maintained by different roles to achieve the separation of concerns.

 + Get the application code